SrOlalau/pfsense_backup_cloud/README.md

 ## Warning
 **Important:** Ensure you have a valid SSL certificate for your pfSense web interface.
 You can easily create one using ACME.
 Additionally, you must use the hostname (not the IP address) for `PFSENSE_IP`.

 This script automates the process of backing up the configuration of a pfSense firewall.
-It logs into the pfSense web interface, retrieves the configuration file, and uploads it to OneDrive using `rclone`.
+It logs into the pfSense web interface, retrieves the configuration file, and uploads it to a specified destination using `rclone`.

 ## Prerequisites

 Before using this script, make sure you have the following:

 1. **curl**: To interact with the pfSense web interface.
-2. **rclone**: To upload the backup file to OneDrive.
+2. **rclone**: To upload the backup file to a specified destination.
 3. **Access to pfSense**: Ensure you have the correct IP/hostname, port, username, and password for your pfSense instance.

 ## Usage